The most common technical SEO issues you should avoid

-Another problem with images is that they’re often too resource-heavy.
-Our inspection showed that this issue exists on 35.44% of sites.
+Another SEO issue with images is that they’re often too resource-heavy.
+Our inspection showed that this problem exists on 35.44% of sites.

 The image file size can affect how fast the page containing it loads.
 The chain of logic here is simple and obvious: the bigger the size, the longer it takes to load, the longer the user has to wait, the worse the user experience, and the lower the page’s position in search results.

 One way to reduce the image file size is to compress it while maintaining image quality.
 There’s no perfect level of compression because it depends on image format, dimension, and pixels, but you should still try to keep them under 100 KB or less whenever possible.

 Meta tag issues